ministryofjustice/hmpps-authorization-api/README.md

 SPRING_PROFILES_ACTIVE=dev ./gradlew bootRun
 ```

-The service should start up using the dev profile, perform the flyway migrations on its local HSQLDB and then seed local development data.
+The service should start up using the dev profile, perform the flyway migrations on a local HSQLDB and then seed local development data.

+### Run locally against a Postgres database
+By default, Authorization Server runs against an in memory h2 database.
+It can be run against a local Postgres database too, useful
+to verify database related changes prior to test environment deployment.

+Steps are:

+* Run a local docker container to start up authorization-server-db only (see docker-compose-test.yml)
+* Set the appropriate spring profiles: SPRING_ACTIVE_PROFILES=dev,local-postgres